Off the Court

 Following on from Part 1: Hierarchy, National Interest, Bias

 Wang Chuqin’s journey hasn’t followed the typical “find a mentor, rise to the top” storyline.
 Instead, he’s had to navigate a complicated maze of favoritism, random coach swaps, and limited resources.
-In a system where standing still means falling behind, most core CNT players have long benefited from dedicated supervising coaches, Wang didn’t.
+In a system where standing still means falling behind, most core CNT players have long benefited from dedicated supervising coaches, but Wang didn’t.
 He spent key years bouncing from one coach to another.
 Or sometimes, left completely on his own.

 (more…)